j2969719/doublecmd-plugins/plugins.md

 Basic information about PDF.

 - [simplechecksum](plugins/wdx/simplechecksum)<br>
 Plugin is able to calculate and display hash values for any file.
-Supported algorithms: CRC32, MD5, SHA1, SHA256 and SHA512.
 Can be used to search files by hash value.

 - [simplefileinfo](plugins/wdx/simplefileinfo)<br>
 A small wdx-plugin for Double Commander which provides additional information about the file via libmagic and stat.